 In the same train of thought as the previous style, the boxer braid with a bun is also perfect for women with thin hair who don’t want the ends too small.
 Just as in the ponytail, you can loosen up the strands to finish off the hairdo to make it look fuller, as well as secure the bun higher or lower on the head.

 14. Boxer braids with buns on top of the head

 Worn and adapted by the gorgeous socialite Kim Kardashian, the boxer braid with small buns on top of the head is a favorite among women.
 In addition to making it look beautiful, it’s a modern and bold hairdo, perfect for those who like to leave tradition behind.
 However, according to specialists, the style suits better women who like getting attention and preferably have a full, long hair to obtain a neat effect.

 15. Connected boxer braids

 If you’re skilled with your hands, you can go for the connected boxer braid to obtain a beautiful and laid-back look.
 Both braids are connected on the back of the head on this hairdo, so you have to do both at the same time.

 Wonder if you can do it?
 Of course, you can!
 Remember that it may be difficult at first, but with practice, you can master it and become faster and faster at doing this braid.

 Some Boxer Braids Hairstyles You Can Also Try

-So?
-Do you see there’s no secret to spicing up your look by wearing a boxer braid?
-Have you done yours already?
-Tell us here in the comments!
+There’s no secret to spicing up your look with boxer braids – all styles are gorgeous.
+Have you worn boxer braids before?
+Tell us in the comments!